 Summertime = a lot of laundry.
 And a lot of stains on that laundry.
 Grass stains, skinned knees, ketchup drips, popsicles – you name it, it’s probably stained that white t-shirt or favorite skirt.
 I’ve been a little disappointed with the stain sprays I’ve bought from the store, so for a few months I’ve been researching different DIY stain remover spray recipes to see if I could find one that works.
-Trust me, this one is pretty fantastic.
+After a lot of trial and error, I finally stumbled into one I love.
+And trust me, this one is pretty fantastic.

 First, dissolve borax and super washing soda in warm water.
 Both of these are great stain-fighters, so I added both to cover all the bases.
 These would be fine on their own, but adding a little castile soap (or any vegetable-oil based soap) gives it an even bigger boost, and helps with those greasy stains that can be really hard to get out.
 The glycerin is there mainly to help the other ingredients stay combined, so if you don’t have it, don’t worry.
 You’ll still have a great stain remover spray.

 I’ve kept it in a spray bottle, but the solution can get kind of thick, so more of a squirt bottle might be better for some applications.

 Just to show you how well it works, I did one of those old-school stain tests of infomercial fame: grape juice, soy sauce, ketchup and mustard.
 I used a toothbrush to help scrub out the stains.
 (I don’t always use a toothbrush because it can be a little harsh on some fabrics.
 A little gently rubbing would be better on a delicate blouse, for example.)
 By the way, I wouldn’t use this stain remover on silk; it’s probably best to leave that to the dry cleaner.